 It is hard to pinpoint the best roulette strategy as there are so many different options.
 At the end of the day, preference is down to each individual player.
-However, it is recommended that new players start with the outside bets which offer lower odds but are more likely to be fulfilled.
+However, it is recommended that new players start with the outside bets which offer lower odds.
+But, they are more likely to be fulfilled.
 These include such bets as odd or even, red or black, and so forth.
 These bets offer a simple 2-to-1 ratio but are much more easily predicted, thus helping the newcomer to get into the flow of the game.

 Once players are more familiar with roulette odds, it is then that they can start to practise some of the more complex gambling strategies, such as the Martingale system.
 This is one of the most commonly used roulette systems and simply involves doubling the bet every time a loss occurs.
 Once a win is made, then the bet goes back to the original one and the process starts again. in this way players recoup their losses along the way.
 Another oft-used system is the D’Alembert, which operates in a similar fashion, increasing bets after each loss on an incremental scale.
 However, after each win, the next bet is decreased on this same incremental scale.
 Theoretically, players should end the game ahead.